compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 For example:
 `(+ 1 (exp 2 3))` becomes `` ( + 1  ( exp 2 3 )  ) ``.
 Now all we have to do is split our string on whitespace.
-Your language probably already has support for this in its standard library: for most languages, it's something along the lines of `String.split()`.
-For Haskell, there's a function called `words`.
+Your language probably already has support for this in its standard library: for most languages, it's something along the lines of `String.split()`; for Haskell, there's a function called `words`.
 Now we have a list of strings; our example from before has become `["(", "+", "1", "(", "exp", "2", "3", ")", ")"]`.
+Now it's quite easy to check which token type each element in this list of strings is: if the string is entirely digits, it's an integer token, if it's an open or close bracket, then it's an open or close bracket token, and otherwise it's a symbol (since whitespace has already been handled).

 As you'll see later, our parsing logic will be *much* simpler thanks to our lexer.

 ## Abstract Syntax Tree